 This is a smaller version of the Oona spout.
 Use it when you don't need to make a big splash.
 A well mannered flow without too much movement is what this spout provides.
-Don't expect any uncontrolled exhuberance or loud outbursts from this one.
-The flow profile is very simlar to the Oona, it's just smaller and can't move as much water volume as it's bigger sister.
+Don't expect any uncontrolled exuberance or loud outbursts from this one.
+The flow profile is very similar to the Oona, it's just smaller and can't move as much water.

 Diminutive, friendly and elegant